sus20/CC_A2/consumer_job/README.md

 }
 ```

+#### Issue: Threading in the python program:

+Encountered concurrency challenges in a Python FastAPI project due to single-threaded operations for DB connection, Kafka consumption, and main app logic.
+Addressed the issue by implementing distinct threads for each task, mitigating bottlenecks and optimizing performance

 **Local Development using Docker Desktop:**

 1. **Local Consumer Service:** The consumer service was implemented locally in FastAPI, providing a mechanism for consuming data from kafka broker and forwarding to consumer_plant_db.